josh-wong/bitcoin-cash-node-on-raspberry-pi/README.md

 ### Run Bitcoin Cash Node
 Now that we've extracted the Bitcoin Cash Node package, let's run the software and start downloading the transactions within the blockchain to your node.<br><br>
-Downloading all the transactions in the blockchain will take a while.
+> **Note:** Downloading all the transactions in the blockchain will take a while.
 You may want to start the Bitcoin Cash Node software a couple hours before going to bed, as you may experience a slow Internet connection.<br><br>
 To start the Bitcoin Cash Node software, let's first go back to the home directory by running the following command in **Terminal**.<br><br>
 ```cd```<br><br>
 Then, let's run the Bitcoin Cash Node software by running the following command in Terminal.
 Be sure to replace **path-to-Bitcoin-Cash-Node-directory-on-SSD** in the command below with the directory where you extracted the Bitcoin Cash Node to on your SSD drive.<br><br>
 ```sudo <path-to-Bitcoin-Cash-Node-directory-on-SSD>/bin/bitcoin-qt```<br><br>
-By going back to the home directory first, we can see the complete directory path for starting the Bitcoin Cash Node software and easily save the command for running the software quickly if it stops running for some reason.<br><br>
+> **Note:** By going back to the home directory first, we can see the complete directory path for starting the Bitcoin Cash Node software and easily save the command for running the software quickly if it stops running for some reason.<br><br>
 The Bitcoin Cash Node software then prompts us to specify where to download the blockchain transactions to.<br><br>
 SCREENSHOT OF PROMPT<br><br>
 Open a new **Terminal** window, let's create a new directory to store the blockchain data.
 Run the following command will create a directory called "blockchain-data" in the Bitcoin Cash Node directory on our SSD.<br><br>